-The Company has identified a set of initiatives to reduce its Scope 1 and 2 emissions including the use of biofuel in its vehicles, fleet management, installation of PV solar panels and other energy optimization initiatives and is executing on its decarbonization roadmap to achieve a 25% reduction in its carbon intensity by 2030.
+The Company has identified a set of initiatives to Currently, hazardous solid waste is delivered to reduce its Scope 1 and 2 emissions including the BeAAT's treatment facility while non-hazardous use of biofuel in its vehicles, fleet management, domestic waste is disposed of in landfills.
+In addition to recycling used lube oils, the company installation of PV solar panels and other energy optimization initiatives and is executing on its also recycles solid waste including paper decarbonization roadmap to achieve a 25% and cardboard. reduction in its carbon intensity by 2030.

 In 2022, ADNOC Distribution generated absolute Scope 1 GHG emissions of 27,320 tCO2e, and scope 2 emission of 130,850 tCO2e emissions from its operations.
-The Company's emissions intensity ratio based on the organization's revenues was at 4.9 tCO2e/Million AED.
+The Company's emissions intensity ratio based on the organization's revenues was at 4.9 tCO\e/Million AED.